SteveOv/platodebs/README.md

 ```
 This supports the following optional command line arguments:
 - the optional first argument is the input csv file holding the target data.
-Must have Star and Period columns
+Must have Star and Period columns.
+Defaults to ./tessebs_extra.csv
 - `-t`/`--targets`: an optional list of target Star value to filter the input csv on
 - `-fc`/`--flux-column`: the flux column to read.
 Wither sap_flux or pdcsap_flux (default)
 - `-qb`/`--quality-bitmask`: optional quality bitmask with which to filter observations